 The epiglottis is a flap of tissue at the base of the tongue that keeps food from going into the windpipe when swallowing.
 Epiglottitis occurs when this tissue becomes inflamed and infected.
 The swelling of the epiglottis can block the tongue and result in a medical emergency.
 In addition to infections, epiglottitis can be caused by chemicals (illicit drugs), severe heat damage (thermal epiglottitis), or trauma.
 If you experience a sore throat that hampers your ability to swallow, seek immediate medical attention.

-If you have a sore throat that causes pain or won't heal, please contact our office and schedule an appointment with one of our otolaryngologists.
+If you have a sore throat that causes pain or won't heal, please contact our Boise ENT office and schedule an appointment with Dr. Don Beasley, otolaryngologist.

 8854 W Emerald St Suite 150 Boise, ID 83704 Office: 208-229-2368 Fax: 888-815-1651